hikettei/cl-waffe/Readme.md

 # Workload/Todo

+・Make full documentations and quickstart guide for JP and EN.

-・Speed up whole code
+・Speed up whole codes, especially when forward

+・Implement a convenient data loader package and avoid users having to implement it themselves.

+・support cuda in some operations

 ・Implement the features for NLP, (e.g. Embedding, LSTM...)

-・Current definition of adam is too slow to use, so i need to optimize
+・~~Current definition of adam is too slow to use, so i need to optimize~~ (Done)

 ・More functions for mathmatics.

 ・3d mat operations

 ・save and restore models

-・Automatic convert from non-destructive operation to !modify call in forward process.

 # Tutorials